i998979/PA-Inference/README.md

 # PA Inference
 PA Inference is an Android app that provides a UI for audio inference.
+By project [gpt-sovits-onnx-rs](https://github.com/null-define/gpt-sovits-onnx-rs), inferring on mobile device is made possible.
 By providing trained models and reference audios, audio will be inferred using the sounds of trained model.

 With its tri-lingual design, text-to-speech conversion can be easily completed by just providing the text to be converted, then click the language to infer.